 KPN hired UBS AG to prepare a sale of the towers operated by the German E-Plus unit in a deal that may fetch about 300 million euros ($364 million), the people said.
 UBS is preparing information materials as well as non-disclosure agreements and KPN may complete the sale in the third quarter, they said.

 KPN is selling the towers as the Netherlands’ biggest phone operator works on alternatives for its German unit after talks on consolidation in the country fell through.
 Spain’s Telefonica SA (TEF) and KPN had explored a combination of their German units earlier this year as the former Dutch phone monopoly tried to fend off an unsolicited offer by Carlos Slim’s America Movil SAB.
-(AMX)
+(AMX:US)

 America Movil won the 28 percent stake it sought in KPN on June 28, after separately increasing its holding in Telekom Austria AG the same month.
 KPN is scheduled to report second- quarter earnings today.